Carton/MikaLendingBot/docs/contributing.rst

 Line Length
 -----------

-To make it simple to review code in a diff viewer (and several other reasons) line length is limited to 128 characters in Python code.
+To make it simple to review code in a diff viewer (and several other reasons) line length is limited to 100 characters in Python code (as enforced by our Ruff configuration).

 Python allows plenty of features for one line to be split into multiple lines, those are permitted.